The State of Maryland has a two-tier system of massage therapists.

 - Licensed Massage Therapists (LMTs) are permitted to practice massage therapy anywhere.
 Only LMTs may practice as employees in a health care setting.
 Examples of health care settings include doctors’ offices, clinics, hospitals, etc. LMTs may also give referrals to other health care practitioners.
 Applicants for state licensure must have at least 60 credit hours from an institution of higher education of which a minimum of 24 credit hours shall have been in basic and applied science courses related to health care.
-The credits from your massage training at AACC will fulfill this requirement.

 - Registered Massage Practitioners (RMPs) may not practice as employees in a health care setting but may practice in any other setting including private practice, spas, health clubs, gyms, etc.

 Learn specifics of Maryland's regulations for massage therapists at www.mdmassage.org.